oneinfra/oneinfra/README.md

 Generates a number of hypervisors, each one running as a docker container inside your machine.
-By default its size is three, and the name of the hypervisor set is `test`, you can tweak these though.
+By default its size is three, and the name of the hypervisor set is `test`.

 > This command will output on `stdout` a versioned declaration of all
 > the hypervisors.